 Renting vs. Using Your Own Car

-The prevailing theory is that renting is the cheaper option, but cost isn’t the only consideration.
-Space, speed, fuel economy, fuel type, comfort, on-board equipment and familiarity all come into play.
+The prevailing theory is that renting is the cheaper option, but the cost isn’t the only consideration.
+Space, speed, fuel economy, fuel type, comfort, onboard equipment and familiarity all come into play.
 It might be worth renting if you’re heading to Italy in the summer and your Hyundai i10 doesn’t have air-con.
 Or the added space offered by a 7 seater may be worth the additional cost to maintain the peace.
 Also, are you planning on towing?
 If so, make sure the car you take is up to the challenge.

 Once you’ve decided on what car to take, make sure you’re fully covered in terms of insurance and breakdown cover.
 Most rental companies will offer limited coverage, so be sure to check exactly what is included and if it’s worth paying for additional cover.
-And if your taking your new Mazda, you’re Mazda Roadside Assistance has already got you covered with 3 Years European Roadside Assistance included.
+And if you’re taking your new Mazda, you’re Mazda Roadside Assistance has already got you covered with 3 Years European Roadside Assistance included.

 If you’re taking your own car, be sure to take it in for a Vehicle Health Check, making sure it’s in top condition to make the journey.

 The key to any good road trip is striking a balance between a well-planned itinerary and allowing time to enjoy the unexpected.
 Start by picking your key destinations, figure out how long you want to stay at each and how long it will take to go from one place to the next.
 Then add in time for pit stops.
-Finally add a few days leeway.
+Finally, add a few days leeway.
 A full schedule may look good on paper, but it doesn’t take into account traffic, fatigue or unexpected gems found on the way.

 Also, make sure to research traffic laws for the countries your road trip covers so that you don’t get caught out.

 Now that your journey’s planned, it’s time to focus on your destinations.
 Research parking, street sizes, traffic limited and emissions zones.
-If you driving an your new Suzuki Vitara to Florence, it might be worth researching parking outside of the city and using public transport.
+If you driving your new Suzuki Vitara to Florence, it might be worth researching parking outside of the city and using public transport.
 A trick for big cities is to buy tickets on hop-on-hop-off bus tours.
 No chance of getting lost or buying the wrong ticket.

 Like with your itinerary, don’t pack in too many activities.
 Give yourself time to just walk around and take in the sights.
 Also be aware of local customs.
-Queuing may be a British national pastime, but on the continent it’s far more survival of the fittest.
+Queuing may be a British national pastime, but on the continent, it’s far more survival of the fittest.